omrijsharon/NetworkModule/README.md

 3. hidden layer: 8 nodes, with SeLU as activation function
 4. output layer: 4 nodes, with a Identity activation function

 notice that Identity() is a linear activation function.
-It is exacly like not putting any activation function, yet it is necessary that each layer which is not the 1st layer will have an activation function in pytorch sequential.
-In other words, when no activation function is needed, use functional.Identity().
+It is exacly like not putting any activation function on the layer.
+Yet, it is necessary that each layer will have an activation function, except for the 1st/Input layer.
+In other words, *when no activation function is needed, use functional.Identity()*.

 Also notice that the length of the activation_func list is always smaller by 1 than the layers' list length , because the 1st layer never gets an activation function.